detailyang/welcome/archive/aleo/04_opcodes.md

 [Back to Top](#table-of-standard-opcodes)

 #### Description
 Computes the truncated remainder of `first` divided by `second`, wrapping around at the boundary of the type, and storing the outcome in destination.
+Halts on division by zero.

 #### Supported Types